erikyao/erikyao.github.io/_posts/2020-04-01-python-be-cautious-when-using-generators-iterators-in-nested-loops.md

 ---
-layout: post
-title: "Python: Be cautious when using generators/iterators in nested loops"
-description: ""
 category: Python
+description: ''
 tags: []
+title: 'Python: Be cautious when using generators/iterators in nested loops'
 ---
-{% include JB/setup %}

 Simply because generators/itertors would drain.